-The film untangles the interconnected insights of a seriously lighthearted community of extraordinary professionals, in the making, manipulation, magic and mysteries of the ancient and very contemporary art form of Puppetry.
+Untangling the insights of a lighthearted community of professionals, in the making, manipulation, magic and mysteries of the ancient and very contemporary artform of Puppetry.

 Somehow anything can be a puppet…